Assistant Professor of Mechanical Engineering

 Your Purpose.
 Our Mission.

 As an educator, my primary goal is to prepare students so that they can contribute to the advancement of the STEM fields, not only after they graduate but also while they are still under my instruction.
 Professional development and participation in relevant work begins right now.
-My role then is not only to instruct, but also to help students find relevant internships and, to begin assessing future employment opportunities, and to mentor students as they step into their careers.Joel Chapman
+My role then is not only to facilitate academics, but also to help students find relevant internships and, to begin assessing future employment opportunities, and to mentor students as they step into their careers.Joel Chapman

 - RECOGNITION & HONORS